OmegaSquad82/concourse-k0sctl/README.md

 Both pipeline and containerimage are being built in my free time and are a fun project.
 In contrary to what the above states it is imperative that you never leak any private key data you handle.
-This product encrypts it's backup.
+This product encrypts the files created with `k0sctl backup`.
 This feature cannot be turned off at this point in time.

-It is required that you [generate][link-gnupg-keygen] a gpg key pair with the exact same values you're using as `cluster.name` and `cluster.email`, which will be used to both encrypt the backup _password_ and sign the _commits_ to the backup git repository.
+It is required that you [generate][link-gnupg-keygen], and provide via pipeline _vars_, a `cluster.gpg_pair` with the exact same Name and Mail, but no Comment, values you're providing to the pipeline as `cluster.name` and `cluster.email`.

+These values will be used to both en- and later decrypt the backup _password_ as well as sign all _commits_ to the backup git repository during relevant Jobs.

 ### inventory